 The US credit industry has a bit of a chicken or egg problem.
 This affects anyone who is new to credit, including newcomers to the US.

-If you qualify for a CreditStacks credit card, you’ll receive a premium Mastercard with all the perks, a high credit limit, and low interest rate.
-Your credit card will be waiting on your desk when you arrive in the US, and you’ll be able to start building good credit immediately, with every transaction.
+If you qualify for a Jasper credit card, you’ll receive a premium Mastercard with all the perks and a high credit limit.
+Your credit card will be waiting on your desk when you start your new job, and you’ll be able to start building credit immediately, with every transaction.

-For more information on how to apply for CreditStacks, see the end of this post.
+For more information on how to apply³ for Jasper, see the end of this post.